pdogr/Algorithm-Implementations/README.md

 # Algorithm-Implementations

-Some commonly used algorithms and ideas in the world of competitive programming.
+Some commonly used algorithms and data structures implementations that I have encountered in the world of competitive programming.
+Links to sources for further reference.